usama247550/tic-tac-toe-js/README.md

 ﻿# 🎮 JavaScript Tic Tac Toe

-A simple and fun **Tic Tac Toe game** built using **HTML, CSS, and Vanilla JavaScript**.
+A simple and fun **Tic Tac Toe game** built using **HTML, CSS, and JavaScript**.
 The project focuses on clean UI, basic game logic, and sound effects to make the gameplay engaging.

 ---